eduMFA/eduMFA/CONTRIBUTING.md

 branch* called ``branch-X.Y``, e.g.
 [``branch-3.0``](https://github.com/eduMFA/eduMFA/tree/branch-3.0).
 Hotfixes for stable versions are usually added to the stable branches.
-Stable branches are then merged back into the master branch.
+Stable branches are then merged back into the main branch.

 ##### Local Branches and Pull Requests

 We do not directly work on the ``main`` branch or the stable branches.
-Instead, we locally create new branches, diverging either from ``master`` or a stable branch.
+Instead, we locally create new branches, diverging either from ``main`` or a stable branch.
 These branches are called ``123/some-shortname``, where ``123`` refers to an issue number, and ``some-shortname`` is a short description of the changes.
 If we are done developing a bugfix, a feature, or a reasonable part of